admasuwodaje/alx_html_css/html_advanced/README.md

-Implementing a webpage from scratch using a designer file with advanced HTML structure and CSS
+Implementing a webpage from scratch using a designer file with advanced HTML structure no css for the first step